Full-Stack-HQ/fullstackhq.io/src/posts/the-no-tears-cypress-setup.md

 Enter Cypress.

-Cypress is a relatively new player to the E2E testing field, having only been around since 2015, but it is already taking the front-end community by storm.
-It makes writing E2E tests feel more like you are writing application code, resulting in better tests and a better development experience.
+Cypress is a relatively new player to the end-to-end testing field, having only been around since 2015, but it is already taking the front-end community by storm.
+It makes writing tests feel more like you are writing application code, resulting in better tests and a better development experience.
 I won't spend any more time explaining how great Cypress is as I will assume that if you are here trying to set it up, that you have at least already been convinced or are ready to try it out for yourself.

 While Cypress is awesome, when I was setting up my implementation I found that there were a lot of different resources on how to set up parts of the framework.
 If I wanted to see how to add Typescript I needed to go to one place, then for cucumber somewhere else, and another for anything else I wanted to add.
 Sometimes the different setups would clash and I ended up spending a lot of time trying to debug problems with my setup that could have been avoided.